Data & Analytics · Entry level · Updated July 2026

 Certificates do two real things: they get you past automated keyword filters, and they show a hiring manager the career switch is serious.
 Stack one foundational program with one tool-specific credential and stop there; a wall of certificates with no applied work reads as collecting, not learning.

 What they can't do is survive contact with an interview on their own.
 Every certificate on this example is backed elsewhere on the page by work that used the skill.
-Keep that ratio and the credentials strengthen you; invert it and they're wallpaper.
+Keep that ratio and the credentials strengthen you; without applied work behind them, they carry no weight at all.

 Frequently asked questions